TRPV1-Receptor/one-man-army/README.md

 On the "Search" page, the client can look for the service providers; from there, they can access their profiles to make an appointment.
 The filter used for the search is the business owner's name.

-On the "Settings" page, the user can change the color of the app to a dark theme, contact the project's creators, read through the frequently asked questions, and send us an e-mail regarding any issues related to the app.

-Also, there is an option to change between client and business owner accounts by pressing the "Private Account" button.

 ## Issues: